 If firing not coordinated, ImageJ does have the ability to find the peak timepoint intensity and align all the plots to this peak.

-Somewhere on the website there may be a macro for measuring the brightest n% of pixels in a given area to measure Ca++ in moving objects against a black bg.
+Macro for measuring the brightest n% of pixels in a given area to measure Ca++ in moving objects against a black bg.

 |Macros | Home |